hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

-Updating chain head during backward sync was wrongly removed during the removal of the finalized block rule, this PR restore it and also complete the removal of the remaining dead code that was meant to manage the finalized rule., and some renaming to improve semantic
+Updating chain head during backward sync was wrongly removed during the removal of the finalized block rule, this PR restore it and also complete the removal of the remaining dead code that was meant to manage the finalized rule., and some renaming to improve semantic.
+Removed a log statement that was keeping reference to blocks sent by newPayload, that causes high memory consumption during initial sync.

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->